deployphp/docs/getting-started.md

 after('deploy', 'reload:php-fpm');
 ```

-> If you want to see exactly what deployer does on you server, then just run it in a more verbose mode: `dep deploy -vvv`.
+> If you want to see exactly what deployer does on you server, then just run it in a more verbose mode: `$ dep deploy -vvv`.

 Finally: configure you server to serve your public directory inside `current`.